 Third, what is of your personal experience related to dieting and food that you feel may be interesting to share?

-You can tailor these questions to whatever niche you’re blogging about, and the answers will help you decide on blog posts that are of interest to your reader.
+You can tailor these questions to whatever niche you’re writing about, and the answers will help you decide on what is of interest to your reader.
 Since creating blog posts costs both time and money, you want to make sure that you get this step right to reap the fruits of your labor.

 Have In-Depth Knowledge or Experience about the Topic